DesignInTheBlack/Elevate/README.md

 ```

 **Key Principles:**
-- Use `as const` for strict type inference
-- Create a type using `keyof typeof`
 - Provide clear, descriptive comments
 - Limit tokens to a single, cohesive concept

 <br>

 #### 2. Design Token Integration

 When you create a new design token file, you must import it in `elevate/config/design.ts` and add it to the `designSystem` object.
-For compatability with the existing rules, you can spread the new token type into the existing token categories.
+For compatability with the existing token types and rules, you can spread the new token type into the existing token categories.

 **File:** `elevate/config/design.ts`